MrBounty/Data_portfolio/README.md

 [Code and more information](https://github.com/MrBounty/Data_portfolio/tree/main/House%20prices)
 [Kaggle notebook](https://www.kaggle.com/code/adrienbouvais/house-pricing-with-keras)

+<br/><br/>

 ### 🚢🔢 Titanic - Binary classification
 In the Titanic and Spaceship Titanic Kaggle challenges, I embarked on an exciting journey to predict binary classifications with an impressive level of accuracy.
-Utilizing the power of Keras and deep learning techniques, I achieved remarkable scores of 0.78 and 0.8, respectively, for the Titanic and Spaceship Titanic datasets.
+Utilizing the power of Keras and deep learning techniques, I achieved **remarkable scores of 0.78 and 0.8**, respectively, for the Titanic and Spaceship Titanic datasets.
 Through meticulous data analysis, feature engineering, and model optimization, I crafted a robust solution that successfully predicted the outcomes in these two distinct scenarios.
 These challenges allowed me to demonstrate my proficiency in leveraging cutting-edge technologies and my ability to tackle real-world problems with precision and innovation.

 [Spaceship titanic Kaggle notebook](https://www.kaggle.com/code/adrienbouvais/keras-around-0-8-accuracy)

+<br/><br/>

+# 🔨 My Projects - 📊✂️ Data manipulation

+### 🧹📊 Data Cleaning and Preprocessing

+[TODO] Add description and code

+<br/><br/>

+### 📊🤖 Automated Data Visualization

+[TODO] Add description, visual and code

+<br/><br/>

 # 🔨 My Projects - 💻🔧 Other

 [TODO] Add Project zomboid mods

+<br/><br/>

 ---